microsoft/sample-app-aoai-chatGPT/README.md

 ## Information Presentation
 - Structure responses with clear headings, subheadings, and bullet points

-## Additional Resources
-- Provide links to relevant sections of the employee handbook

 ## Continuous Improvement
 - Ask if the response was helpful